The Masque of Indian and China Knights: Travellers from afar

+Role of the Duke of Lennox

 The performance at Hampton Court may have been influenced by French practice, the ambassador the Comte de Beaumont said Lennox's ballet was organised à la Française and the Earl of Worcester described another of the January masques as a "ballet" rather a masque.
 Beaumont also mentions a third masque, a ballet d'Écossais, the Scottish masque.
 Carleton says this was a masquerade on 6 January by "Scotchmen" in the Queen's presence involving a sword dance comparable to a Spanish matachin.
 There are some similarities in Carleton's description of the Masque of Knights with the Ballet des Princes de la Chine performed at the French court in 1601.
 One of the 1604 masquers, Lord Aubigny, younger brother of Lennox, may have attended this ballet in person.

 David Bergeron notes in connection with the Masque of Knights that the Duke of Lennox had previously helped to plan the reception of Anne of Denmark in May 1590 and the masque at the baptism of Prince Henry at Stirling Castle in 1594, and mentions that Lord Aubigny hosted Ben Jonson from 1604 onwards.

 The show

 According to the report of Dudley Carleton, the masque was staged at night after a performance of a Robin Goodfellow play, probably A Midsummer Night's Dream.
 The scene opened with Heaven, built in the hall, from where a Chinese magician made a long speech describing his country, comparing it "for strength and plenty" with England.
-He announced the arrival of "certain Indian and China knights", who he had magically conveyed on clouds to Hampton Court.
+He announced the arrival of "certain Indian and China knights", whom he had magically conveyed on clouds to Hampton Court.
 A curtain or "traverse" was pulled back to reveal the masquers playing the knights and carrying torches and lanterns.
 After some songs, the masquers approached the king in turn.

 William Herbert, Earl of Pembroke, presented James VI and I with a shield bearing an impresa or poem, which he explained.
 He gave the king an expensive jewel.
 Dudley Carleton wrote that King James was planning to buy this jewel from the financier Peter Vanlore.
 The jewel cost "a great sum of money", although the price mentioned by Carleton, £40,000, seems far too high.
 The jewel was perhaps a diamond with a pendant pearl delivered with a ruby ring to the king on 1 January, which cost £760.
 Soon after King James obtained a large table ruby and two lozenge diamonds, for which he sent Vanlore a parcel of Queen Elizabeth's jewels worth £5492–11s–2d in part-payment.